-Pete (AKA Boris) grew up in Poprad, Slovakia but has called Wanaka home for a long time now & considers himself an honorary half Kiwi.
+Peter grew up in Poprad, Slovakia but has called Wanaka home for a long time now & considers himself a Kiwi.
 He is stoked whenever snow is falling & his dream skiing destination is Alaska.
 Pete is inspired by anyone who gives it 100% & his most memorable mountain moment is the Kaumatua opening the season at Cardrona last year.

 Peter was a professional mogul skier back in the day, but made the move into freeski coaching as the sport exploded in popularity.
 Pete has coached a large number of New Zealand athletes to the top of the sport who have become known on the international freeski stage.
 He has coached a few of the current HPC Parks Squad coaches & continues to work with high performance athletes as well as younger developing athletes.
 He has his Masters in Physical Education from the University of Commenius Bratislava, Slovakia.
 His countless seasons coaching freeskiing & his own personal competitive history make him an invaluable member of the HPC team.
 Pete loves coaching because he’s stoked to see athletes progress & he thinks a holistic approach to athlete development is of utmost importance.